 2. Verb patterns are simple with no irregular verbs.
 English verb patterns are also simple, but there are hundreds of irregular English verbs.

 3. The spelling is completely phonetic.
 Once you have learned the rules, if you see a word correctly spelled, you know how to pronounce it.
-There are six different ways of pronouncing “ough”, none phonetic; there are thirteen ways of spelling the long “o” sound in English.
+In English, there are six different ways of pronouncing “ough”, none phonetic, and there are thirteen different ways of spelling the long “o” sound.

 ENGLISH IS ALREADY BEING USED FOR INTERNATIONAL COMMUNICATION, WHY ESPERANTO?

 1. English is a hard language to learn.
 Esperanto is much, much easier.

 2. English sentences can often be misunderstood, as multiple interpretations are often possible.
 Esperanto is far less ambiguous.

 3. English is politically associated with the United States and the former British Empire.
 Esperanto is politically neutral.

 4. English is the native language of about 5% of the world’s population who enjoy an undeserved privileged position when using English as an international language.
 Esperanto is more fair.
 With very few exceptions, conversations in Esperanto are conversations between people who have each made the effort to learn a neutral language to be able to meet others as linguistic equals.

 A huge amount of resources is currently being spent on translations and interpretation which would be freed up for better uses if Esperanto were a common second language for everyone.
 As an example, since 1998, all documents of the World Health Organization meeting defined criteria have been made available in all six of its official languages.
 Despite the effort, half of the world’s population do not understand any of the six official languages.
 Translations cost millions of dollars every year.
 With Esperanto as a common second language those millions would be available for health-related projects.